LibraryBeales/Census_R/index.md

 ### Digital Workshop Series
-You can find the complete list of Digital Scholarhsip Workshops here: You can find a directory of the currently available tutorials here:  [https://librarybeales.github.io/dsworkshops/](https://librarybeales.github.io/dsworkshops/)
+You can find a directory of the currently available tutorials here:  [https://librarybeales.github.io/dsworkshops/](https://librarybeales.github.io/dsworkshops/)

 ### Constellate or Binder?